 TEACHING ARTIST DANCE

 Students will combine the master's programme in dance, with subjects such as teaching methodologies, internships and project work.
-The programme concludes with a Master Final Project that addresses both aspects of the discipline as well as education.
+The programme concludes with a Master Final Project that addresses both aspects of the discipline and education.

 Students choose either a 120 credit two-year full-time programme or the Master in Dance for 60 credits followed by 60 credits of the Master in Dance & Education.
 For more information you can check the programme of the Teaching Artist Dance.